pranavpandey/dynamic-utils/README.md

 ### Dependency

-As it depends on the [support-compat](https://developer.android.com/topic/libraries/support-library/packages.html#v4-compat), its functions can be used to perform other operations.
+This library depends on the [support-compat](https://developer.android.com/topic/libraries/support-library/packages.html#v4-compat) so, its functions can be used to perform other operations.

 ---